Fire Station No. 3

 City of Paso Robles

-Omni Design provided Architectural Programming and Design Services to develop a Public Safety Master Plan on an 8.5-acresite to accommodate the City’s new Fire Station No. 3, and public safety training center.
+Omni Design provided Architectural Programming and Design Services for a Public Safety Master Plan on an 8.5-acre site in Paso Robles, accommodating the City’s new Fire Station No. 3 and a public safety training center.
+Following the master plan, Omni prepared full architecture and engineering construction documents for the 6,700-square-foot fire station, which was approved by the City, Planning Commission, and City Council before moving into construction.

-The new Fire Station No. 3 includes offices, living quarters, vehicle and equipment maintenance space, and provisions for controlling the spread of hazardous materials.
-The training center included a training tower, props, and a training classroom.
+Fire Station Facility: The new Fire Station No. 3 includes offices, living quarters, vehicle and equipment maintenance space, and provisions for controlling the spread of hazardous materials.